Drag Race Down Under: Format

-Like the American version, RuPaul has several roles within the show, acting as host, coach, and judge.
-As the host, RuPaul introduces celebrity guests, announces the challenges the queens will take part in each week, and reveals who will be leaving the competition.
-For his role as a coach, RuPaul offers guidance to the contestants through each challenge, and as a judge he critiques the queens on their overall performance of the challenge.
-The show uses progressive elimination to reduce the number of drag queens in the competition from the initial field of ten contestants (series 1), down to the final four.
+Like the American version, the host has several roles within the show, including coach and judge to the contestants.
+The host introduces celebrity guests, announces the challenges the queens will take part in each week, and reveals who will be leaving the competition.
+In their role as a coach, the host offers guidance to the contestants through each challenge, and as a judge they critique the queens on their overall performance of the challenge.
+The show uses progressive elimination to reduce the number of drag queens in the competition from an initial field of contestants down to a final group.
 Each episode follows a format consisting of a mini challenge, a maxi challenge, a runway walk (where the contestants model fashion on a runway, usually with a theme based on the main challenge), the judging panel, a lip sync battle, and the elimination of a contestant.

 Mini challenges

 In mini challenges, each contestant is asked to perform a different task with varying requirements and time limitations.
-Certain mini challenges are repeated from series to series, or repeated from the original American season.
-For instance, the first mini challenge is a photo shoot with a photographer or RuPaul himself, that includes a special twist (such as being doused with water while in full drag, having a high-powered fan turned on during the shoot, or being photographed while jumping on a trampoline).
+Certain mini challenges are repeated from series to series, or repeated from the original American season, for example, a photo shoot with a twist such as being doused with water while in full drag, having a high-powered fan turned on during the shoot, or being photographed while jumping on a trampoline.
 One recurring mini challenge is dedicated to "reading", a drag term for making insulting observations about one's peers for comedic effect, inspired by Paris Is Burning.
 The winner of a mini challenge is sometimes rewarded with an advantage in the main challenge.
-Though most episodes have a mini challenge, select episodes do not.
+Though most episodes have a mini challenge, some episodes do not.

 Maxi challenges and runways

 The requirements of the maxi challenge vary across each episode, and can be individual or group challenges.
 The winner of the maxi challenge also receives a special prize for their win.
-The final maxi challenge consisted of the queens taking part in an all-singing and all-dancing routine to one of RuPaul's songs.
+The final maxi challenge often consists of the queens taking part in an all-singing and all-dancing routine to either an original song or a remix of a RuPaul song.

 The goal of each maxi challenge involves a new theme and outcome.
 Contestants are often asked to design and construct a custom outfit, sometimes incorporating unconventional materials.
 Other challenges focus on the contestants' ability to present themselves on camera, perform with music, or perform humorously.
 Some challenges became a tradition across seasons, such as the "Snatch Game" (in which the contestants impersonate celebrities as a parody of Match Game), a ball or a makeover, in which the contestants create drag personas for other people.
 The contestants walk down a runway presenting outfits.
 If the maxi challenge involves the creation of an outfit, that outfit is presented to the judges in the runway.
 Otherwise, a theme is assigned and the contestants must put together a look that fits the theme, which is presented to the judges.
 The runway looks and presentation are judged along with the maxi challenge performance.